 Many country restaurants produce their own elaboration of hierbas, usually to a long-standing, secret family recipe.
 Always accept an offer for hierbas after dinner to help your food go down and to put a smile on your face.
 But, ask for hierbas casera if you would like to try the homemade variety.

-While the Mari Mayans family nowadays dominates the commercial market for hierbas, some of our favourite alternative producers are Bar Anita in San Carlos, Can Rich winery and Sa Capella restaurant in San Antonio.
+While the Mari Mayans family nowadays dominates the commercial market for hierbas, some of our favourite alternative producers are Bar Anita in San Carlos, Can Rich winery and a personal favourite, Can Vidal from San Juan.
 Try them all to explore the range of flavours it is possible to create.

 Made with wild thyme, Frigola